dotnet/msbuild/documentation/specs/proposed/WASI-tasks.md

 ## Stories for requirements
 Currently tasks have unrestricted access to resources, Wasm/WASI runtimes provide a way to sandbox tasks (by default executables don't have access to any resources).
 This can be acheived by specifying Inputs and Outputs of these tasks and other resources they can access.

  We want to be able to run tasks written in other languages than C# in MSBuild.
-Those tasks will need a definition for how to write them.
+These tasks will get information about the host (the host exports functions which tasks can call) and expose information about themselves (task exports functions which the host can call).
 Invoking a Wasm runtime can easily run pre-compiled tasks.
+There has to be a clear API for this communication.
  (Advanced) Integrating compiling other languages to WASI would enable an easy workflow.

 ## Terminology and context